 KEARNEY, NEBRASKA -- On 4/3/13 I stopped in the Midas located at 102 W 25th St, Kearney, NE 68847 to have my tires rotated and balanced while driving cross country from Chicago, IL to Los Angeles, CA. The store was getting ready to close.
 The manager went out to my car to get the miles off the car, and when removing the key from my ignition, he locked it up.
 He later went out to move the car into the service bay, when we learned he wasn't able to start the car.
 We called a locksmith, as there was no parts in town to replace it.

-The locksmith came out and took a look at it, and informed me IN FRONT OF THE MANAGER that he had snatched the key out, WITH FORCE while the car wasn't fully in the OFF position, resulting in bending the pins in the ignition.
+The locksmith came out and took a look at it, and informed me IN FRONT OF THE MANAGER that he had snatched the key out WITH FORCE while the car wasn't fully in the OFF position, resulting in bending the pins in the ignition.
 I was stuck with a $65.00 bill for the locksmith and told I would need to replace the ignition, as the Midas employee damaged it.
 The employee who damaged the ignition admitted fault as well, and said he was very sorry.
 He told me to come back the next day and they would do my rotation on my tires for FREE.

 When he found out the bill for the car repair was $737.80 he refused to pay it, and told me the age and miles on the car was the reason my ignition broke, and proceeded to tell me I'm in Los Angeles now and he is in Nebraska, and there wasn't anything I could do about it.
 I have threatened to contact my attorney and sue Midas and he refuses to pay me for the damages.

-I have a written statement from the locksmith even stating the Midas employee was the one that damamged my car, and if Midas still refuses to make payment to me for this damage, I do have full right and intent to sue Midas to the fullest of the law.
+I have a written statement from the locksmith even stating the Midas employee was the one that damaged my car, and if Midas still refuses to make payment to me for this damage, I do have full right and intent to sue Midas to the fullest of the law.
 I will seek damages for car, hotel, repair bill at Midas, attorney fees, court cost and interest if allowed by the court.
 This $900.00 problem will turn into a $5000 or more problem.

-This whole trip to Midas is because I had a front wheel come off while I was driving a couple of weeks before which had nothing to do with the breaks other than the mechanic who put the wheel back on said the pads were worn by 80%.
-I next thought was that the breaks have a lifetime warranty and I should go back to Midas and have them replaced free of charge only having to pay labor and taxes.
+WOONSOCKET, RHODE ISLAND -- I just returned from Midas.
+I arrived there Saturday morning at about 8:00 am.
+As I walked into the office, I had my paper work showing that I paid $780.00 the last time I was there and that my ceramic break pads should be free.
+This whole trip to Midas is because I had a front wheel come off while I was driving a couple of weeks before, which had nothing to do with the breaks other than the mechanic who put the wheel back on said the pads were worn by 80%.
+I next thought was that the brakes have a lifetime warranty and I should go back to Midas and have them replaced free of charge, only having to pay labor and taxes.
 Here is where it gets interesting.

-They took my vehicle for a test drive and then parked it in the repair bay and inspected the breaks.
+They took my vehicle for a test drive and then parked it in the repair bay and inspected the brakes.
 Then they called me into the work area and asked if they were the pads that they had put on the vehicle.
 I replied they were in fact the pads they had installed at my last visit.
 Then they showed me the wear on the rotors in the rear and explained that they could not be turned down as they had too much wear as he felt the difference with his finger.